rabbitmq/rabbitmq-website/site/logging.md

 | `critical` | 4        |
 | `none`     | 0        |

+Default log level is `info`.

 When a message is logged, if the level number is higher than the category level, the message will be dropped and not sent to outputs.

-If a category level is not configured, it's messages will always be sent to outputs.
+If a category level is not configured, its messages will always be sent to outputs.

 To make the `default` category log only errors or higher severity messages, use